Explorer123/CleaningDataProject/CodeBook.md

 -Acceleration measurement BodyAcc or GravityAcc  from Accelerometer or Body acceleration component from the gyroscope i.e. t/fBodyAcc,t/fGravityAcc,t/fBodyGyro

--body linear acceleration or angular velocity  jerk signals for the body acceleration components .e.g. t/fBodyAccJerk,t/fBodyGyroJerk
+-Body linear acceleration or angular velocity  jerk signals for the body acceleration components .e.g. t/fBodyAccJerk,t/fBodyGyroJerk

--maginitude of the signals measured in Eucledian form e.g. t/fBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag.
+-Maginitude of the signals measured in Eucledian form e.g. t/fBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag.

--Mean or Std
+- followed by Mean or Std and finally

 -XYZ directional components as applicable